ProfeC/profec.github.io/index.md

 widget-3:
     title: "Projects"
     url: 'https://github.com/profec'
-    text: '<em>Feeling Responsive</em> is totally free and licensed under the MIT License.
-Make it your own and do with it what you want.
-Grab your copy or clone it at GitHub and start your website with it.
-Then tell me via Twitter <a href="http://twitter.com/profec">@profec</a>.'
+    text: 'Take a look at some of the things I&squo;m working on.
+If I can do it better, let me know.
+If you want it, feel free to take it.
+Then tell me via Twitter <a href="http://twitter.com/profec">@profec</a>. ;-)'
     image: github-303x182.jpg
 ---